ChetanXpro/video-transcoding-service/README.md

 ## Functions

-### Auth Function (/auth)
+### Auth Function (/video-transcoder)

-This function checks if a user is authorized.
-If authenticated, it returns a presigned PUT URL.
+This is main serverless express api which will trigger jobs and handle auth and db updates

 ### ECS Task (/ecs-task)

-This Docker container has FFmpeg installed and is used to transcode videos efficiently. and then uplod those diff videos to s3
+This Docker container has FFmpeg installed and is used to transcode videos efficiently. and then upload those diff videos to s3

-### Trigger Service (/trigger-service)
+### Trigger Service (/triggerAPI)

-This function is triggered by S3 when someone uploads any video using a presigned PUT URL.

-### Web UI (/webui) (PENDING)

-A basic frontend for the video transcoding service, allowing users to upload video and initiate video transcoding.
+This function will get triggers from S3 , then it will just call main serverless api and send s3 event data.

 ## Video Transcoding